-Family conflicts can be extremely stressful, but sometimes they become dangerous or frightening if one party becomes abusive.
-A seasoned family attorney can offer valuable insight into dealing with a violent family member or partner in court.
+Family conflicts can be extremely stressful, but sometimes they become dangerous or frightening if one party becomes violent.
+A seasoned family law attorney can offer valuable insight into dealing with an abusive family member or partner in court.

 Certain laws provide protection for you and your children from aggression and household violence.
 If you are being subjected to abuse by a loved one, a skilled Johns Creek family violence lawyer can help you implement and enforce legal protection against them.